-Contact: Brian Brustkern 515/281-5834
+FOR RELEASE Contact: Brian Brustkern 515/281-5834

-Auditor of State Rob Sand today released an agreed-upon procedures report on the City of Mount Ayr, Iowa, for the period July 1, 2020 through June 30, 2021.
+Auditor of State Rob Sand today released an agreed-upon procedures report on the City of Mount Ayr, Iowa, for the period July 1, 2021 through June 30, 2022.
 The agreed-upon procedures engagement was performed pursuant to Chapter 11.6 of the Code of Iowa.

-Sand reported ten findings related to the receipt and disbursement of taxpayer funds.
-They are found on pages 9 through 11 of this report.
-The findings address issues such as a lack of segregation of duties, the lack of complete bank and utility reconciliations, as well as a lack of independent review of those reconciliations, business transactions that may represent conflicts of interest, unsupported disbursements, and interfund transfer resolutions which did not include the purpose of the transfer.
+Sand reported eight findings related to the receipt and disbursement of taxpayer funds.
+They are found on pages 9 and 10 of this report.
+The findings address issues such as a lack of segregation of duties, the lack of bank and utility reconciliations, lack of supporting documentation for library disbursements and credit card policy, disbursements exceeding budgeted amounts and deficit balances.
 Sand provided the City with recommendations to address each of the findings.

-Three of the ten findings discussed above are repeated from the prior year.
+Six of the eight findings discussed above are repeated from the prior year.
 The City Council has a fiduciary responsibility to provide oversight of the City's operations and financial transactions.
 Oversight is typically defined as the "watchful and responsible care" a governing body exercises in its fiduciary capacity.

-A copy of the agreed-upon procedures report is available for review on the Auditor of State's web site at https://www.auditor.iowa.gov/reports/file/67355/embed.
+A copy of the agreed-upon procedures report is available for review on the Auditor of State's web site at Audit Reports - Auditor of State.